gaapt/gaapt.github.io/_posts/2015-8-10-We-Want-It-Boring.md.md

 ---
 layout: post
-title: We need different content
+title: We want it boring
 ---